 Re-Settin is a catchy word.
 I guess these ingredients were supposed to “reset” a man’s testosterone levels?
-Regardless, Re-Settin is a marketing word that is holds no scientific meaning.
+Regardless, Re-Settin is a marketing word that holds no scientific meaning.

 Originally, 2 capsules of Ageless Male had 10 calories and 800 mg of the Re-Settin blend of ingredients.

 The version of the product today has no similarity to what was in the product previously.
-I have no way of knowing if how new version of Ageless Male compares to the original formula.
+I have no way of knowing if how the new version of Ageless Male compares to the original formula.

 Regardless, here is a review of the research I could turn up on the ingredients in the original formula.